 We were greeted by a lovely security person who pointed us in the right direction of our caravan.
 Once you find your accommodation, a door seal should still be intact with the guest name.
 To enter, you break the seal, and your arrival pack, passes, and keys are inside with a hygiene pack.
 Once inside, you use the app to confirm that you have inside your accommodation and the check-in process done.

 From our point of view, the arrival and check-in process is a vast improvement.
 In previous years, it meant queuing either at reception or in the Dunes Bar to receive your arrival pack; this dragged especially when guests would complain that they booked this, that and the other.
 I hope this arrival process is here to stay.

 The only weird thing to mention is sometimes the parking can be a little off.
 We were in an area of six or so caravans, all of which had parking, but our parking was non-existent, so we had to park opposite where we figured it was the only space.
 We’ve had this before when the parking has been problematic.

 The Stay & Play Experience

 The stay and play experience can be a little hit and miss, with some activities costing extra.
-Although, I can’t comment as it has been years since we’ve booked activities.
-It may still be through the hub next to the shop.
+Although, I can’t comment as it has been years since we’ve booked activities, and it may still be through the hub next to the shop.
 We booked the experience because Thomas loves swimming and the live lounge, and last year, he was very confused when we couldn’t access any of it.